Corneacare Logo

 The American Academy of Ophthalmology (AAO) released updated guidelines for eye safety at work due to the increase in eye injuries during the COVID-19 pandemic.⁶ Because so many workers have gone into new workforces where they may be unaware of work-related eye injuries, it’s more important than ever to ensure each workplace has an eye safety program put into place for eye injury prevention.

-For especially-hazardous work environments, the AAO suggests face shields, protective eyewear, welding helmets, full-face respirators and goggles.
-These tools can help prevent flying debris and dust from irritating the eyes.
-Safety eyewear, including prescription safety glasses, should be worn anytime you are around flying objects, dust or small particles that can damage the eye.
+For especially hazardous work environments, the AAO suggests face shields, protective eyewear, welding helmets, full-face respirators and goggles.
+These tools can help prevent flying debris and dust from irritating and damaging your eyes.
+Safety eyewear, including prescription safety glasses, should be worn anytime you’re around flying objects, dust or small particles.

 Because blue light from screens can be an eye hazard, many specialists suggest wearing blue-light-blocking glasses.
 Available in prescription or non-prescription form, blue light glasses can prevent digital eye strain.
 While blue light glasses can help reduce eye strain and eye fatigue, you may still experience symptoms of dry eyes.
 A good eye hygiene plan is essential in managing your dry eye symptoms.